membraneframework-labs/membrane_timescaledb_reporter/README.md

   log: false
 ```

+**IMPORTANT:  Reporter will try to perform the migration automatically during reporter's application startup.**

 For convenience the following yaml for docker compose can be used to setup the TimescaleDB
 ```yaml
 version: '3.7'